A “modern-day leper.”

 “The issue is, you don’t know if somebody who is on the bus, or on the street, or underneath the bridge is an offender, and the question is, is that worse or better?
 And I think it is worse based on the evidence I’ve seen,” City of Milwaukee Alderman Michael Murphy, the former Common Council president, says about the law, which he opposes.
 But, despite such powerful voices, no one has had the will to change it.

 To comply with his probation, until 2019, Parrow has to complete and turn in a weekly activity log, indicating the addresses he lived at for that week.
-In addition, as long as he resides in Milwaukee, even after his probation period, Parrow will have to wear a GPS tracking device and comply with the city ordinance restrictions.
+In addition, as long as he resides in Milwaukee, even after his probationary period, Parrow will have to wear a GPS tracking device and comply with the city ordinance restrictions.

 According to the City of Milwaukee’s sex offender residency restriction ordinances, certain sex offenders are to “establish residency within 2,000 feet of any school, licensed day care center, park, recreational trail, playground or any place designated by the city where children congregate.”